thepensionsregulator/govuk-frontend-aspnetcore-extensions/docs/aspnet/new-aspnet-project.md

 # Configure a new ASP.NET project

-1. If you're building an application for The Pensions Regulator add the `ThePensionsRegulator.Frontend` NuGet package.
+1. If you're working on a project for The Pensions Regulator add the `ThePensionsRegulator.Frontend` NuGet package.
 If your application should look like GOV.UK add `ThePensionsRegulator.GovUk.Frontend` NuGet package instead.

 2. In `Startup.cs` add the following to the `ConfigureServices` method: